Kenrokuen Garden in Kanazawa

-How about exploring the beautiful city Kanazawa with a local guide.
-Check out this page for more details.
+Explore the best parts of Kanazawa with a local guide.
+The tour can take 4 or 6-hours.
+Check out this page > for more details.

 Kenrokuen Garden was created by the ruling Maeda family between 1620s till the 1840s.
 It used to be the smaller private outer garden of the nearby Kanazawa Castle and was called by then Renchi-tei garden.
 A fire destroyed the Kenrokuen Garden in 1759.
 The restoration took till 1774 under the order of the 11th Lord Harunaga (1745 – 1810).
 In 1822 Lord Matsudaira Sadanobu (1759 - 1829) made the decision to rename the place Kenroku-en.
 The garden was not open for the public until 1874.
 Kenroku-en received the status of a National Site of Scenic Beauty in 1922 and in 1985 the status of a National Site of Special Scenic Beauty.
 In 2000 the once destroyed tea houses Shigure-tei and Funano-ochin were reconstructed.

 How to get to Kanazawa?